+synthetic blankets

-Blankets and woolens Machine drying knitted woolens is not recommended.
-(Block to shape while wet and allow to air dry) Line dry blankets in shade on a breezy day over two lines.
-Pin edges together and straighten them When partly dry, turn the blanket over, repin and restraighten.
-When dry, brush nap.
-Cotton, rayon, synthetic blankets Dry as recommended for per nanent press fabrics. • Electric blankets, electric sheets, woolen blankets, washable woolen garments If manufacturer recommends machine drying: Place one or two dry towes in the dryer and preheat 3-5 minutes.
-(This will dry blankets faster and help avoid pilling.)
+Electric blankets. electric sheets. woolen blankets. washable woolen garments

+If manufacturer recommends machine drying:

+- 1. Place one or two dry towels in the dryer and preheat 3-5 minutes.
+(This will dry blankets faster and help avoid pilling.) - 2.
 Put blanket in dryer with warm towels.
-Set control for 20 minutes.
+Set control for 20 minutes. - 3.
 Check after 10 minutes.
 Remove when still damp.
-Overdrying and long tumbling can cause shrink ng and pilling.
+Overdrying and long tumbling can cause shrinking and pilling. - 4.
 Place blanket on flat surface or over two lines to finish drying.
-Gently stretch to original size and shape.
-When completely dry, bruth gently to raise nap.
+Gently stretch to original size and shape. - 5.
+When completely dry, brush gently to raise nap.
 Press binding with cool iron if needed.